vfsas3/nos-gen-ai-hackathon/submission/README.md

 This file should contain **the exact prompt** you used to generate the output in **submission.txt**.

+## **Include Your Development Code**

+Please also include the **code or notebook** you used to develop your solution (e.g., .py, .ipynb files).
+This helps us better understand your approach and will also be included in evaluation.

+*Make sure these files are committed to your branch before submitting your pull request.*

 ##  **🚀 How to Submit**

 After you have edited both submission.txt and prompt.txt, and replaced their contents with your final generated output and the exact prompt used to produce it: